-- Burn patients.
-Breast milk helps heal and protect the skin and prevents infection.
+- Burn patients: Breast milk helps heal and protect the skin and prevents infection.

 - Organ transplants: The breast milk helps fight any infections and helps to boost the immune system.

-Know of any other “breast milk uses” or ways of using stored breast milk to prevent wastage, share them with us…
+If you know of any other “breast milk uses” or ways of using stored breast milk to prevent wastage, share them with us…

 Leave a comment